dillynmario/ApollyonBot/README.md

 The bot is usually unable to join since it is in 100 guilds.
 No, I am not sacrificing my privacy for a stupid discord bot.
 If you want this in your server and can't host it, look for a mirror or host it yourself

 If you do host it yourself, be aware of the limitations of the GNU GPLv3 license.
 Open source the bot.
+Be sure to not to leak the bot's token in the config file when doing so.